-Before I share the ways to be a good friend and to be a good parent, you should know the biggest key here is how to listen with your whole heart so someone feels deeply heard and seen, and therefore feels worthy of your time and love.
+Before I share the ways to be a good friend and a good parent, you should know that the ≈

-Your attention is the best gift you can give a person.
-And when that person is hurting this is especially important.
+Your attention is the best gift you can give a person, and it is especially important when that person is hurting.

 If you want to be a good friend or a good parent to your kiddos, it’s important to understand what all of these sources of emotional pain have in common.
 This is it: A person’s sense of worth is devalued.
 Their very self feels invalidated by loss (experienced as rejection or abandonment -“you’re not good enough to keep what you want/love/value”), by someone else’s treatment, or by the words of their own inner critic.
 All of these give the message that they are not good/worthy/loved enough.